MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The Evergreen WebView2 Runtime will be included as part of the Windows 11 operating system.
 Various WebView2 apps have installed the Evergreen Runtime on devices with an operating system prior to Windows 11.
 However, some devices might not have the Runtime pre-installed, so it's a good practice to check whether the Runtime is present on the client.

 Before your app creates a WebView2, the app should check whether the WebView2 Runtime is present (either by checking a registry key or by calling an API) and install the Runtime if it is missing.
 The app can do this check when installing or updating your app (recommended), or at app runtime.
-To check whether the Runtime is present, navigate to [Deploying the Evergreen WebView2 Runtime](#deploying-the-evergreen-webview2-runtime) below.
+To check whether the Runtime is present, see [Deploying the Evergreen WebView2 Runtime](#deploying-the-evergreen-webview2-runtime) below.

 <!-- ====================================================================== -->